-'''

-if (this.listener == null {

-this.listener = listener;

-} else {

-throw new java.util.TooManyListenersException();

-}

-return new EventRegistration(OL, this, null, OL);
+''' if (this.listener == null { there should be a closing bracket this.listener = listener; ")"immedaitely after "null" } else { throw new java.util.TooManyListenersException(); } return new EventRegistration(OL, this, null, OL); '''

-'''

 This is close to the ordinary Java event registration-no really useful information is returned that wasn't known before.
 In particular, there is no lease object, so you could probably assume that the lease is being granted "forever," as would be the case with non-networked objects.